Taxation of holding companies in the canton of Zug

 Features of the tax system

 Capital gains are included in the tax base.
-The overall rate of value added tax is 7.7%.
+The overall rate of value-added tax is 7.7%.
 There are exemptions for some goods and services.
-In addition, social contributions, capital and asset taxes are required to be paid.
+In addition, social contributions, as well as capital and asset taxes, are required to be paid.
 The country has an agreement to avoid double taxation with many countries.

 The advantages of opening a business in the canton of Zug and the nuances of the tax payment

 The corporate levy rate is 11.85%.
 The normal level of capital levy in Zug is less than 0.07%.
-In this canton the attitude towards holding companies is characterized by loyalty, there is a favorable tax regime.
+In this canton, the attitude towards holding companies is characterized by loyalty, and there is a favorable tax regime.
 It is possible to apply a 50% deduction for research and development costs.